 1. The service won’t be able to handle 80,000 users at once.

 2. Almost 200,000 users can be handled by the system, but it will take an hour for the system to process that.

 3. It also became possible to identify at which stage and under which conditions the system can start degradation.

 4. Working out recommendations for the tested service

 The conducted test worked as the basis for subsequent examinations.
 Thanks to the received metrics, we could navigate through SLA and agree on what can be considered good or bad for the system’s capacity.

-The picture provided by a load test can not be limited, it works as one of the analytical stages, allowing you to grasp the internal capacity of your system in a better way.
+The picture provided by a load test can not be limited.
+It works as one of the analytical stages, allowing you to better grasp your system’s internal capacity.
 It supplies you with critical data and lays the foundation for your constant awareness of the capacity of your system and its potential weak spots.

-There is no perfect and universal blueprint for a load test – that’s why initiating this process with seasoned Developers is what determines a successful outcome!
+There is no perfect and universal blueprint for a load test – that’s why initiating this process with seasoned Developers determines a successful outcome!